Zhincore/ChaosMod2077/localizations/README.md

 # Effect localization

-This folder names and decsriptions for effects in a simplified format.
+This folder contains simplified format of translations.

-Run `convert.ps1` to produce files suitable for WolvenKit import in the `\WolvenKit\source\raw\zhincore\chaosmod\` folder.
+Run `convert-translations.ps1` to produce files suitable for WolvenKit import in the WolvenKit folder.